daizutabi/pheasant/docs/index.md

 ```
 ~~~

-Executin of the above Markdown source on a Jupyter kernel creates a plain text output as an execute result and a PNG image as display data.
+Execution of the above Markdown source on a Jupyter client creates a plain text output as an execute result and a PNG image as display data.
 You may want to display only the image.
-You can set `inline` option to a fenced code after language description:
+You can set `inline` option to a fenced code after a language identifier:

 ~~~copy
 ```python inline